 But I was quick to point out that his body was COMPLETELY different from a metabolic standpoint as little as 1 year ago.

-ALL of these little changes add up and together they create a scenario in which is completely different from the place that this person was first in.
+All of these little changes add up and together they create a scenario that is completely different from the place that this person was first in.

 Another practical example of this is menopause.

-When women go through menopause (and all women will) they go through serious changes which impact almost every cell in their body.
+When women go through menopause (and all women will) they go through serious changes which impact almost every cell in their bodies.

 And the changes in estrogen and progesterone force changes in weight and even thyroid hormone.